 The concept phase is one of the most important segments in a loyalty program’s life, so take your time and carefully go through all the points listed above.

-But let’s not forget that rewards are only a part of the full equation.
+But let’s not forget that loyalty program rewards are only a part of the full equation.
 For a fully fleshed-out system, you need to nail other parts of the loyalty program design, such as personalization, marketing, gamification, and so on.

 Here is a very handy reward planning sheet that you can use to organize your thoughts around rewards.
 Download here.